 Previous awards have included from the Royal Philharmonic Society, Sir John Barbirolli Memorial Foundation, EMI Music Sound Foundation, the BBC and prizes in chamber music and contemporary music from the Royal Academy of Music and Royal Northern College of Music, where she graduated with Master of Music and 1st class Bachelor of Music with Honours degrees respectively, studying under the tutelage of Guy Johnston, Robert Cohen, Peter Dixon and Emma Ferrand.

-Sarah is privileged to have participated in masterclasses with many of today’s most eminent cellists including Claudio Bohórquez, Adrian Brendel, Mario Brunello, Colin Carr, Gary Hoffmann, Gregor Horsch, Ralph Kirshbaum, Miklos Perenyi, Christoph Richter and Hannah Roberts, as well as from leading chamber music practitioners Hatto Beyerle (at the European Chamber Music Academy), Peter Cropper, the Henschel and Talich Quartets, Sitkovetsky Trio and members of the Endellion Quartet.
+Sarah is privileged to have participated in masterclasses with many of today’s most eminent cellists including Claudio Bohórquez, Adrian Brendel, Mario Brunello, Colin Carr, Frans Helmerson, Gary Hoffmann, Gregor Horsch, Ralph Kirshbaum, Miklos Perenyi, Christoph Richter, Hannah Roberts and Wolfgang Emanuel Schmidt, as well as from leading chamber music practitioners Hatto Beyerle (at the European Chamber Music Academy), Peter Cropper, the Henschel and Talich Quartets, Sitkovetsky Trio and members of the Endellion Quartet.

-An avid proponent of contemporary music, Sarah directs Platform Music, which specialises in the promotion of 20th century and contemporary music in alternative concert settings, alongside acclaimed American violinist Luke Hsu, and Peruvian violist and Associate of the Royal Academy of Music, Varinia Oyola Rebaza.
-Sarah also performs with Southbank Sinfonia, Duo Amare and GY Duo.
+An avid proponent of contemporary music, Sarah co-directs Platform Music, which specialises in the promotion of 20th century and contemporary music in alternative concert settings, alongside acclaimed American violinist Luke Hsu, and Peruvian violist and Associate of the Royal Academy of Music, Varinia Oyola Rebaza.

 Sarah has collaborated with leading contemporary music figures, such as composers Magnus Lindberg, Paul Patterson and the late Dmitri Smirnov, and improvisatory musicians Markus Stockhausen and Florian Weber, and has premièred numerous new solo and chamber works, many of which are dedicated to her.